SNL-UCSB/cs176b-assignments/winter22/assignment2/README.md

     * The clone session ID of the clone is 432 and,
     * The field `meta.original_qdepth` is preserved in the cloned packet.
 * In the egress pipeline,
-    * If the current packet is the original packet and the queue depth is above the threshold `q_th`, clone the packet and update the metadata field `meta.original_qdepth`.
+    * If the current packet is the original packet and the queue depth is greater than or equal to the threshold `q_th`, clone the packet and update the metadata field `meta.original_qdepth`.
     * If the current packet is the cloned packet, add an `out_header` on it.
       * HINT: Try to see how the code in assignment 1 selectively added the SI header only to the cloned packets.
 Because, we are creating an E2E clone, please use the `2` as the value for the instance type.
 * Finally, please follow the other TODO comments which instruct you to uncomment some lines or remove others.